MariaOlshanetska/NLP-CCiL-RussianDM/README.md

 Exercise 3: Russian Discourse Markers
 # Russian Discourse Marker Classifier

 Welcome!
-This repository contains a fine-tuned large language model designed to identify **discourse markers** in **Russian sentences**.
+This repository hosts a fine-tuned language model designed to spot Russian Discourse Markers (DMs)—little words like ну, вот, короче, and значит that shape conversation flow and speaker intent.
+But watch out: they’re tricky and context-dependent!

-Discourse markers are words or phrases that manage the flow of conversation, establish connections between parts of a discourse, and signal the speaker's attitudes or intentions.

-In Russian, discourse markers like "ну", "вот", "короче", and "значит" can be ambiguous when detecting Discourse Markers as they only work as such in some contexts!

-Our model has a dual-head design: one head classifies among multiple marker labels, and the other performs a binary classification to determine if the candidate is actually acting as a discourse marker in that sentence.
+Our model uses a smart two-headed approach:

+Classification Head: Identifies specific discourse marker types.

+Detection Head: Decides if a candidate word truly acts as a DM in context.

 ---

-## 🚀 Project Overview

-This project is about training a model to recognize when certain Russian words are being used as **discourse markers** (DMs), based on sentence context.

-### 🧾 What we did:
+## 🧾 What we did (data processing and training):

 1. **Collected and curated data**:
    - We started from corpora and dictionaries containing lists and examples of possible discourse markers.